 The Costs of Living with a Spinal Cord Injury

-I’ve known for a while that SCIs are expensive.
+I’ve known for a while that a Spinal Cord Injury is expensive.
 But I didn’t really get it until I came across some information on the Christopher Reeve website that really put it into perspective.
-I’ve highlighted some of the most stark bit of information below and would definitely encourage you to take a look!
+I’ve highlighted some of the most stark bit of information below, therefore I would definitely encourage you to take a […]